 To assert your rights in a negligence or wrongful death claim, you must file it within the applicable statute of limitations.
-Under Florida law, a victim must file an injury lawsuit within four years from the date of the accident.
+Under Florida law, a victim must file an injury lawsuit within two years from the date of the accident.
 The time frame to file a wrongful death lawsuit is two years from the date of the death.

 Here are some examples of how negligence claims can arise in various contexts: